-The bycatch of fish species in the Statistical Subareas 88.1 and 88.2 fisheries was last characterised by Stevenson et al (2012).
-The main bycatch species in these fisheries are macrourids, which contributed up to 21% of the total annual toothfish catch by weight from 1997-98 to 2016-17 (Table 3, Table 4).
+The bycatch of fish species in the Statistical Subareas 88.1 and 88.2 fisheries was last characterised by Moore and Parker (2021).
+The main bycatch species in these fisheries are macrourids, which contributed around 5% of the total catch by weight and about 30% of the total catch by number per year (Table 3, Table 4).
 Taxonomic studies have shown that specimens originally identified in the Ross Sea region as Macrourus whitsoni comprise two sympatric species: Macrourus whitsoni and Macrourus caml (McMillan et al 2012) with different biology and ecology (Pinkerton et al 2013).
-Work is in progress to determine the degree of overlap of these two species both within the Ross Sea region and Circum.
-Antarctic.
-The other major bycatch group is skates (rajids, mainly Amblyraja georgiana and Bathyraja cf. eatonii).
+Work is in progress to determine the degree of overlap of these two species both within the Ross Sea region and Bathyraja cf. eatonii).
 Skates made up about 10% of the total landings by weight in 1997-98 and 1998-99, but the reported catches of skates then decreased due to a tag release programme and the live release of untagged skates.
 In both programmes, all live skates are released and as a result are not included in catch data.
 Other fish bycatch species, including moray cods (Muraenolepis spp.), morid cods (mainly Antimora rostrata), icefish (mainly Chionobathyscus dewitti), and rock cods (Trematomus spp.) each contribute 1% or less of the overall catch (Stevenson et al 2014).